-- Regional Access Establish a hierarchy of importance for regional access points and apply the appropriate level of identification and design treatments.
-Criteria used to determine the hierarchy include access to other areas of the state, important recreational or cultural features, and the population served by the interchange.
+- Regional Access Establish a hierarchy of importance for regional access points and apply the appropriate level of identification and design treatments (A).
+Criteria used to determine the hierarchy includes access to other areas of the state, important recreational or cultural features, and population served by the interchange.
 Primary interchanges should receive greater resources and landmark design quality as opposed to secondary and community interchanges.
-Regional interchanges include:

-- o US 24 (mm 171)

-- o CO 91 (mm 195)

-- o CO 9 South (mm 203)

-- o CO 9 North (mm 205)
+Interchanges of high importance include:

-- o US 6 (mm 216)
+- o US Hwy 40/Empire Junction (exit 233)

 - Community Access Establish a hierarchy of importance for different interchanges serving the same community based on the functionality of particular interchanges (B).
-Important criteria used to determine the hierarchy of interchanges include the presence of road corridors connecting with interchanges, access to major amenities, and connections to major attractions and civic destinations.
-This strategy will visually identify the main access serving particular communities along this segment, including:
+Important criteria used to determine the hierarchy of interchanges includes the presence of road corridors connecting with interchanges, access to major amenities, and connections to major attractions and civic destinations.
+This strategy will visually identify the main access serving particular communities along this segment including:

-- o Edwards (mm 163)

-- o Avon/Beaver Creek (mm 167)

-- o Minturn (mm 171)

-- o Vail (mm 176)
+- o Idaho Springs (exit 240)

-- o Frisco (mm 203)
+- o Georgetown (exit 228)

-- o Dillon/Silverthorne (mm 205)
+- o Silver Plume (exit 226)

-- Traveler Services Establish an appropriate level of identification and design treatments for interchanges pertaining to traveler services (C, D).
-Criteria used to determine the hierarchy include easily accessible interchange configuration, visible services, and minimal interruption to the community.
+- Traveler Services Establish an appropriate level of identification and design treatments for interchanges pertaining to travelers services (C).
+Criteria used to determine the hierarchy includes easily accessible interchange configuration, visible services, and minimal interruption to the community.
 Interchanges servicing travelers include:

-- Avon/Beaver Creek (mm 167)

-- o Copper Mountain (mm 195)

-- o Frisco (mm 203)
+- o Idaho Springs (exit 241)

-- o Dillon/Silverthorne (mm 205)
+- o Downieville (exit 234)

-- Local Access Establish an appropriate level of identification and design treatments for local access (A).
-Criteria used to determine the hierarchy include limited access to the community, services, recreation, or major amenities.
-This access provides connection to primarily residential land use.
-Interchanges with local access include:
+- Local Access Establish an appropriate level of identification and design treatments for local access (D).
+Criteria used to determine the hierarchy includes limited access to the community, services, recreation, or major amenities.
+These access points provide connection to primarily residential land use.
+Access points with local access include:

+- o Hidden Valley (exit 243)

+- o Idaho Springs (exit 239)

-- o Post Boulevard (mm 168)
+- o Dumont and Lawson (exit 236)

-- Eagle/Vail (mm 169)

-- o Frisco (mm 201)
+- o Exit 232

-A / US 24 at Dowds Junction (mm 171).
+A/ US Hwy 40 at Empire Junction (exit 233)